jim-junior/jim-junior.github.io/src/components/blog/blogs/event-driven-architecture.md

 ![Image showing producer](/eda1.jpg)

-> Note: In this article we use Redis's Pub/Sub because of its simplicity and realatively easy learning curve but Redis Pub/Sub wont demonstrate the full functionality of an Event Driven System, however there are other more complex software systems such as RabbitMQ or Apache Kafka that provide a wide range of functionality and Protocals such as AMPQ that can be used to build more large scale systems, however these have a steep learning curve and wont be ideal for demonstration purposes in this article.
+> Note: In this article we use Redis's Pub/Sub because of its simplicity and realatively easy learning curve but Redis Pub/Sub wont demonstrate the full functionality of an Event Driven System, however there are other more complex software systems such as RabbitMQ or Apache Kafka that provide a wide range of functionality and Protocals such as AMQP and MQTT(Commonly used in IoT application) that can be used to build more large scale systems, however these have a steep learning curve and wont be ideal for demonstration purposes in this article.